ferrucc-io/ferruccio/content/posts/company-size.md

 Not doing this will result in getting positions that aren't a good fit.

-Leading to bad morale, poor performance or unhappiness.
+Leading to bad morale, poor performance and unhappiness.

 There aren't many resources to figure out what to expect from positions, so I decided to put together a guide.